munin-monitoring/munin/doc/installation/devel.rst

 # debug a plugin
 dev_scripts/munin-run --debug cpu config

-cgi

-This is the same as run, only for CGI.
-It sets up the whole environment vars that emulates a CGI call.
-Usage is very easy :

-dev_scripts/cgi munin-cgi-graph /localnet/localhost/cpu-day.png > out.dat

-The out.dat will contain the whole HTTP output, with the HTTP headers and the PNG content.
-Everything that is sent to STDERR won't be catched, so you can liberally use it while debugging. query_munin_node
+query_munin_node

 The query_munin_node is used to send commands to the node in a very simple way.
 Node commands are just args of the tool.